Making Social Media Work for Your School

 Where?
 Where were the photos taken?
 Let everybody visualize the setting.

 Why?
 Why were the photos taken?
-Commemorative albums and virtual diaries of overseas trips are two examples of the reason you are posting your albums.
+Commemorative albums and virtual diaries of overseas trips are two examples of the reasons you are posting your albums.

 Pinterest offers yet another photographic approach to identify your school.
-Set up your Pinterest boards with extracurricular activities, academic subjects, athletics and your educational mission, for example.
+Set up your Pinterest boards with extracurricular activities, academic subjects, athletics, and your educational mission.
 These boards will tell your story in a more visually organized way than Facebook does.

 YouTube allows you to show off your school facilities effectively.
-Campus tours, for example, will allow the families living at a distance to determine whether it is worth making the long trip to experience your school first hand.
+Campus tours, for example, will allow families living at a distance to determine whether it is worth making the long trip to experience your school firsthand.

 It's a wrap